Prompt formatting

 qa = next(qa for qa in dataset.get_qa(persona.id) if qa.choices)

-mc_answer_only_instruction(n_choices) returns just the trailing instruction if you need it separately.
+mc_answer_only_instruction(n_choices) returns just the trailing instruction (supports 1–7 choices).

 What is Ethan's primary occupation?